digicatapult/dsbd-documentation/docs/how-to/example-workflow-compiling-and-testing.md

 ```

-NOTE: if you want to test compilation of your test file locally you will need to install check package.
-Use a package manager e.g. brew, pkg, apt, etc. to do so
+NOTE: If you want to test compilation of your test file locally, you will need to install `check` package.
+Use a package manager `e.g. brew, pkg, apt, etc.` to do so.

-Add a test workflow under .github/workflows called `tests.yaml` with body:
+Add a test workflow under `.github/workflows` called `tests.yaml` with body:

 ```
 name: Unit Tests